TheVulcanGod/NTC/code/README.md

 Link to sampled dataset :https://github.com/TheVulcanGod/NTC/blob/master/dataset/dataset-22-features/sampled-dataset.csv

-This dataset has 22 trainibale features, 1 class feature and 10152 rows.
+This dataset has 22 trainable features, 1 class feature and 10152 rows.
 For more information on this dataset refer https://github.com/TheVulcanGod/NTC/tree/master/dataset#sampling .

 The training and testing split was 80:20.